 Open Briefing is run by an international team of staff, volunteers and advisers.

 Chris Abbott is the founder and Executive Director of Open Briefing.
-He is an Honorary Visiting Research Fellow in the School of Social and International Studies at the University of Bradford and Honorary Sustainable Security Consultant to Oxford Research Group, a leading global security think tank of which he was Deputy Director until 2009.
-Chris is also an independent writer and consultant on international security issues and the author of two popular books on security and politics.
+He is an Honorary Visiting Research Fellow in the School of Social and International Studies at the University of Bradford and an adviser to the sustainable security programme at Oxford Research Group, a leading foreign affairs think tank of which he was Deputy Director until 2009.
+Chris is also a writer and consultant on international security issues and is the author of two influential books on security and politics.
 Read more

 Contributing analysts provide research and analysis for our different intelligence desks and lead ad hoc teams working on individual intelligence requirements.

 Shazad Ali is a journalist and researcher.
 He has 17 years’ experience in print and online journalism.
 He has been the assistant editor of the Vienna-based journal Perspectives on Terrorism and now serves as a member of its editorial board.
 His research focusses on religious extremism and terrorism in Pakistan, Afghanistan and the Middle East.
 Shazad has a master’s degree in international relations and is pursuing a PhD in European studies at the University of Karachi.

 Arman Baisuanov is a Counsellor at the Permanent Mission of Kazakhstan to the Organization of Islamic Cooperation in Jeddah, Saudi Arabia.
 He has had a wide-ranging diplomatic career over nearly 20 years, which included three years as a liaison officer to the Conference on Disarmament in Geneva and contributing to drafting the Central Asian Nuclear-Weapon-Free Zone treaty.
 Arman has extensive knowledge and practical experience in multilateral diplomacy and is fluent in English, Russian and Kazakh.